Closed-loop control

 Changing the system characteristic curve

 The system curve (system characteristic curve) is changed e.g. by means of a gate valve and other valves fitted in the piping which influence head losses.
+See Fig. 3 Closed-loop control

-An increase in flow losses (H‘> HV) and the resulting change in the system characteristic curve lead to an intersecting point with the H/Q curve at a lower flow rate.
+An increase in flow losses (H‘> HL) and the resulting change in the system characteristic curve lead to an intersecting point with the H/Q curve at a lower flow rate.
 See Fig. 2 Closed-loop control

 Control by throttling (i.e. by generating losses) is associated with high operating costs, since the system (piping) only requires part of the head generated by the pump (at low flow rates) while the other part is converted into non-usable energy.